Lyndon Ferns: 2007, 2009 World Championships

-In May 2009, it was announced that he was part of South Africa's team to the 2009 World Championships.
-At the 2009 World Championships, Lyndon became the first male athlete from Africa, to complete the 100m freestyle in under 48 seconds, setting the African record at 47.79 seconds.
-He is still the only man from Africa to have completed the 100m freestyle in a sub 48 second swim.
+In May 2009, it was announced that he was selected to participate with South Africa's team in the 2009 World Championships.
+At the World Championships, Lyndon became the first male athlete from Africa to complete the 100m freestyle in under 48 seconds, setting a new African record of 47.79 seconds.
+He is still the only man from Africa to have completed the 100m freestyle in a sub 48 second time.

+Lyndon later won a bronze medal in the 2010 Pan Pacific Swimming Championships in Irvine in the 4x100 meter freestyle relay in what would become a signature event for the sprinter.

 He is the holder of the following records: